Justin-Watkins/Justin-Watkins.github.io/08-Promotions.md

 ## Measuring the impact of promotions

 Measuring the impact of promotions can be difficult.
-This analysis builds on analyses that we have already completed.We'll begin with the now familiar season_data data set.
+This analysis builds on analyses that we have already completed.
+We'll begin with the now familiar season_data data set.
 This is a great spot to begin in order to evaluate promotions.

 ```r